mawugod/mawugod/README.md

 # 🚀 Profile

 Hello!
-I'm **Dickson Mawuli H.**, an aspiring **SOC Engineer** with a strong foundation in **cybersecurity, networking, and IT support**.
+I'm **Dickson Mawuli Hodowu.**, an aspiring **SOC Engineer** with a strong foundation  as an **IT support Engineer** well over 8 years.

-I recently earned my **Master’s in Cybersecurity**, graduating as the **Best Overall Student for the 2023/2024 academic year**.
-My experience spans both **government and private sectors**, where I have worked as a **Network & IT Support Specialist, Assistant Lecturer, and Tutor**.
+Graduated with **Master’s in Cybersecurity**, and awarded the **Best Overall Cybersecurity  Performance Student for the 2023/2024 academic year**.
+My experience spans both **government and private sectors**, where I have worked as a **Network & IT Support Specialist** and in Academia as a **Tutor**.

-Passionate about continuous learning, I am always exploring new technologies and sharpening my skills to stay ahead in the ever-evolving cybersecurity landscape.
+Passionate about continuous learning, I am always exploring new technologies and sharpening my skills to stay ahead in the ever-evolving technology landscape.

 ## 🎯 Objective